BBC Earth newsletter

 “Predicting out a million years is pure speculation, but predicting into the more immediate future is certainly possible using bioinformatics by combining what is known about genetic variation now with models of demographic change going forward,” says Dr. Jason A. Hodgson, Lecturer, Grand Challenges in Ecosystems and the Environment.

 Now we have genetic samples of complete genomes from humans around the world, geneticists are getting a better understanding of genetic variation and how it’s structured in a human population.
 We can’t exactly predict how genetic variation will change, but scientists in the field of bioinformatics are looking to demographic trends to give us some idea.

-Hodgson predicts urban and rural area will become increasingly differentiated within people.
+Hodgson predicts urban and rural areas will become increasingly genetically diverse.
 “All the migration comes from rural areas into cities so you get an increase in genetic diversity in cities and a decrease in rural areas,” he said.
 “What you might see is differentiation along lines where people live.”

 It will vary across the world but in the UK, for example, rural areas are less diverse and have more ancestry that’s been in Britain for a longer period of time compared with urban areas which have a higher population of migrants.

 Some groups are reproducing at higher or lower rates.
 Populations in Africa, for example, are rapidly expanding so those genes increase at a higher frequency on a global population level.
 Areas of light skin colour are reproducing at lower rates.
 Therefore, Hodgson predicts, skin colour from a global perspective will get darker.

 “It’s almost certainly the case that dark skin colour is increasing in frequency on a global scale relative to light skin colour,” he said.
 “I’d expect that the average person several generations out from now will have darker skin colour than they do now.”